Lats / Latissimus Dorsi Pain and Yoga

 As a rule, each end of a muscle attaches to one of the bones.
 These attachments are called the "origin" and "insertion" of a muscle.
 The latissimus dorsi has a complex origin and a simple insertion.

 Unlike the origin, the insertion point of the lats is only in one place, which is underneath the shoulder joint at the inner aspect of the upper arm bone.
-The muscle fibers of the latissimus dorsi taper into a point as they extend from the places of origin to the insertion point, which is what gives it the familiar V-shape.
+The muscle fibers of the latissimus dorsi taper into a point as they extend from the places of origin to the insertion point, giving it the familiar V-shape.
 (Asher, 2018)

 The Function of Latissimus Dorsi